 NEVER DISCHARGED: Some debts are never discharged in bankruptcy; the creditor is not obligated to take any action in bankruptcy to make the debt survive the discharge.
 The most common are:

 - Recent income taxes: a complicated area, but taxes where the April 15 tax return deadline was less than three years ago are definitely not dischargeable.
-Also, loans used to pay a non-dischargeable tax are also non-discargeable.
+Also, loans used to pay a non-dischargeable tax are also non-dischargeable.

 - Trust taxes: usually a business situation, where a debtor collects taxes from another party (such as sales tax or employee withholding) and fails to turn it over to the government.
-Trust taxes are never diuscharged, no matter how old they are.
+Trust taxes are never discharged, no matter how old they are.

 - Alimony, maintenance or child support: never discharged; neither are property settlement claims arising out of a separation agreement or divorce decree.